m-kro/splitflap/README.md

 ```
 python -m pip install pillow
 ```
+You may need write rights in the Blender installation directory to complete the module installation successfully.

 # Usage
 - Open the addon panels in Blender 3D View pressing [N]